Blocking ads removes funding from us!

 (Post picture: © 2020 TechnikNews)

-Huawei didn't just put that out in March P40 and P40 Pro, but also an even better equipped Huawei P40 Pro+ before.
+Huawei didn't just put that out in March P40 and P40 Pro, but also an even better equipped Huawei P40 Pro+.
 The focus of this smartphone is clearly on the camera.
-This is how Huawei builds it into the P40 Pro Plus actually a 10x optical zoom.
-But it is significantly more expensive than almost all competitors.
-In this review, we'll take a look at whether the price is justified and how good the camera really is.
+Huawei actually installs a 40x optical zoom in the P10 Pro Plus.
+However, it is significantly more expensive than almost all competitors.
+In this review, we will now look at whether the price is justified and how good the camera really is.

-Since there are hardly any differences to the P40 Pro I refer to our detailed one here Huawei P40 Pro Review.
+Since there are hardly any differences to the P40 Pro, I refer you to our detailed Huawei P40 Pro review.
 In this article I would mainly like to go into the differences between the two models and of course at the end clarify the question of whether a purchase is worthwhile.

 Material, colors and weight